SofBecerra/letpay/README.md

 Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
 # LetPay

-LetPay es una aplicación web para dividir cuentas de restaurantes/eventos/salidas entre amigos de manera fácil y eficiente.
+LetPay is a web application designed to easily and efficiently split restaurant/event/outing bills among friends.

-## Características
+## Features

-- Creación de eventos para dividir cuentas
+- Event creation for bill splitting
-- Carga manual de ítems consumidos
+- Manual entry of consumed items
-- Cálculo automático de la división de la cuenta
+- Automatic calculation of bill splitting
-- Interfaz responsiva para uso en móviles
+- Responsive interface for mobile use

-## Tecnologías Utilizadas
+## Technologies Used

 - Ruby on Rails 7.1.3.4
 - Ruby
 - PostgreSQL
-- Devise para autenticación de usuarios
+- Devise for user authentication

-## Estructura del Modelo
+## Model Structure

-La aplicación está estructurada alrededor de los siguientes modelos:
+The application is structured around the following models:

-- User: Gestiona la información de los usuarios
+- User: Manages user information
-- Event: Representa un evento de división de cuenta
+- Event: Represents a bill-splitting event
-- Bill: Representa la factura asociada a un evento
+- Bill: Represents the bill associated with an event
-- Item: Representa los ítems individuales en una factura
+- Item: Represents individual items on a bill

-## Configuración del Proyecto
+## Project Setup

-### Prerrequisitos
+### Prerequisites

 - Ruby on Rails 7.1.3.4
 - Rails